 1 This proposal was adopted in 1896, and seems to have given general satisfaction, but the mere suggestion of such a change was denounced under Bismarck with a fury which, according to Georg von Bunsen, one of the noblest and most attractive of modern Germans, envenomed and wasted the best years of a life full of the brightest promise.
 See Marie von Bunsen, Georg von Bunsen, p.
-182.
+182. cult, if not impossible, under a continuance of his Chapter I régime.

 With his death, on July 30, 1898, his own countrymen as well as the world at large felt that an important chapter of European history had closed.
 The system of "Blood and Iron" had accomplished its work.
-A generation had grown to manhood who An outlived had never seen a great European war, and whose system. knowledge of problems which permitted of none but a bloody solution was derived solely from study and tradition.
-The insecure, burdensome, and wasteful character of the existing so-called "guarantees of peace" could no longer escape discussion and unanswerable demonstration.
-The first manifestations of a Far Eastern problem of world-wide significance threw a specially lurid light upon the useless and dangerous divisions with which the civilized powers
+A generation had grown to manhood who An outlived had never seen a great European war, and whose knowledge of problems which permitted of none but a bloody solution was derived solely from study and tradition.
+The insecure, burdensome, and wasteful character of the existing so-called "guarantees of peace" could no longer escape discussion and unanswerable demonstration.1 The first manifestations of a Far Eastern problem of world-wide significance threw a specially lurid light upon the useless and dangerous divisions with which the civilized powers